Trauma-Informed Play Therapy: Attunement is Key

 - Read the chapter I co-authored with Dr. Terry Kottman in Counseling Theories: Practical Applications with Children and Adolescents in School Settings by Ann Vernon and Terry Kottman (2009).
 It highlights using Adlerian play therapy in a case study with a student in elementary school.

-- If you’re a counselor, social worker, psychologist, or another supportive leader, please consider attending my training on Friday, March 26, 2021.
-I will be facilitating a 3-hour online seminar Counseling Grieving Students.
+- If you’re a counselor, social worker, psychologist, or another supportive leader, please consider attending my 3-hour online seminar Counseling Grieving Students.
+Learn more on my events page.
 After a brief review of grief concepts, I will teach creative counseling interventions for children and adolescents who have experienced loss, including art therapy and sand tray therapy techniques.
 It’s okay if you don’t yet have experience with these or other play therapy techniques.
 I’ll teach you how to get started!
-Importantly, professionals can attend the grief seminar on 3/10/2021 as well as this one on 3/26/2021 because the content is different but does goes together.
-You can also attend this one without attending two weeks before.
-Make the choice that’s best for you.
 Together, let’s learn and support folks in your communities through use of trauma-informed play therapy.

 Play is powerful!